divio/divio-cloud-docs/how-to/local-cli.rst

 This will open your browser at https://control.divio.com/account/desktop-app/access-token/, where you can copy an access token to paste into the prompt.

-⚠️ **For Windows users**: Your terminal might not have copying and pasting shortcuts such as Ctrl+C/Ctrl+V enabled by default.
-Make sure that you can use those shortcuts before you provide your access token as the input will be hidden for security reasons.
+The access token is hidden for security reasons.

+.. _login-windows-users:

+..  note:: For Windows users:

+    If your divio login fails with an invalid token, it could be that the pasting is not working properly and you either *right click* once and press *enter* or enable the Ctrl+Shift+C/V as Copy/Paste (Check the box in the “Command Prompt”/ “Windows Powershell” Properties window) and use Ctrl + Shift + V to paste your access token.

 Add your public key to the Control Panel
 ----------------------------------------